cluhmann/research-methods/README.md

-This is a free and open source Research Methods textbook for Psychology.
+# Research Methods in Psychology

+This is a fork of the free and open source textbook _Research Methods in Psychology_ (full credits below).
+This version of the book, the Stony Brook edition, is a [Jupyter Book](jupyterbook.org) version of the bookdown version created by [Matthew Crump](crumplab.github.io).
+This edition also reflects additional changes.
+Please see the revision history if you are interested in specific differences between editions.

+## Credits

 This textbook is an adaptation of one originally written by Paul C. Price (California State University, Fresno) and adapted by The Saylor Foundation under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License without attribution as requested by the work's original creator or licensee.
 The original text is available [here](https://www.saylor.org/books/).